nsrau/azure-docs.it-it/articles/sql-database/sql-database-security-best-practice.md

 ## <a name="access-management"></a>Gestione degli accessi

-Access management is the process of controlling and managing authorized users' access and privileges to Azure SQL Database.
+Access management (also called Authorization) is the process of controlling and managing authorized users' access and privileges to Azure SQL Database.

 ### <a name="implement-principle-of-least-privilege"></a>Implementare il principio dei privilegi minimi